yurt-page/docs/connectivity.md

     * You may use a tunnel: SSH port forwarding or even VPN based.
     * Use [UDP hole punching](https://en.wikipedia.org/wiki/UDP_hole_punching)
       * Two yurts or a special client can use it.
 But in a browser only WebRTC can do that.
       * Some weird workaround.
-We may make a service to watch Yurt from a browser: use WebRTC as transport and make a HTTP-to-WebRTC proxy.
+We may make a service to watch Yurt from a browser: use WebRTC as transport and make an HTTP-to-WebRTC proxy.
 We can then show a Yurt in IFRAME from jkl.mn

 Connectivity is a problem even bigger than hosting devices.